-HE AMERICANIST RESEARCH COLLOQUIUM (ARC) is an intellectual meeting-place for scholars with interests in any area or period of American literature and culture.
+THE AMERICANIST RESEARCH COLLOQUIUM (ARC) is an intellectual meeting-place for scholars with interests in any area or period of American literature and culture.
 Graduate students, faculty, postdoctoral scholars and other visitors are welcome to participate.
-The colloquium has met regularly since 2002, and usually convenes three or four times per quarter, on Thursday afternoons at 4:00, to discuss work in progress by its members and by invited guests.
+The colloquium has met regularly since 2002, and usually convenes once or twice per quarter, on Thursday afternoons at 4:00, to discuss work in progress by its members and by invited guests.
 The usual format is a pre-circulated paper or draft chapter, which is presented for discussion (although occasionally we host a formal lecture, or convene a roundtable), followed by refreshments and sociability.
 UCLA graduate student alumni of ARC are now teaching at some of the finest universities and colleges around the country.
-ARC is coordinated by Prof. Christopher Looby, firstname.lastname@example.org.
+ARC is coordinated by Prof. Christopher Looby and Prof. Carrie Hyde.

-THE LATINX LITERARY READING GROUP brings together faculty and students across several departments at UCLA including English, Comparative Literature, Spanish, and Chicana/o Studies.
-The group meets once a month during the school year to discuss current work in the field and to workshop members’ own writing.
-Recent meetings have dealt with Hemispheric American studies, Latina feminism, and writing the dissertation prospectus.
-Topics are guided by members’ interests, as are the speakers we invite.
-In the coming year the group has plans to have a video conference with Mary Pat Brady (Cornell) and María Cotera (Michigan).
-For more information contact Professor Marissa López or Efren Lopez.
+LATINX LITERARY READING GROUP brings together faculty and students across several departments at UCLA including English, Comparative Literature, Spanish, and Chicana/o Studies.
+The group meets twice a quarter to discuss current work in the field and to workshop members’ own writing.
+Recent meetings have centered on Hemispheric American studies, Central American studies, and writing the dissertation prospectus and dissertation.
+On occasion, we also invite speakers to discuss their work and offer advice on professionalization.
+For more information contact Prof. Marissa López.

 THE LONG EIGHTEENTH-CENTURY SEMINAR is an interdisciplinary two-hour seminar, held at the Huntington Library four or five times each year.
 It features work and speakers from all aspects of the period.
 Past talks have approached the eighteenth century from the perspective of literary studies, performance studies, musicology, history, history of science, and art history.
 Funded generously by the USC-Early Modern Studies Institute, it is the first collaborative effort among the Huntington, UCLA, and USC.
 Speakers, who have included Malcolm Baker (Art History, UC-Riverside), Laura Brown (English-Cornell), and John Brewer (Humanities, Cal Tech), are drawn from the local community and community of Huntington fellows, with one or two visiting speakers per year.
-For further information please contact either Prof. Felicity Nussbaum or Prof. Emily Anderson, or visit the seminar website.
+For further information please contact either Prof. Sarah Kareem or Prof. Ashley Cohen (USC), or visit the seminar website.

 MEDIEVAL AND EARLY MODERN STUDENT ASSOCIATION (MEMSA) is an organization dedicated to supporting medieval and early modern graduate students in their academic and professional development by providing a community of scholars in which they may share their research, teaching, and grant and job search experiences.
 Scholarly activities include methodologies workshops, focused reading groups, conferences, round tables, and mock exams designed to assist graduate students in their exam preparation, research, and professional lives.
 We partner with various other organizations across campus to cultivate interdisciplinary dialogue and a robust community of emerging scholars.
 For more information, contact email@example.com.
 For up-to-date information about our forthcoming events, please join our OrgSync group (accessible via the “Campus Life -> Student Organizations” link at my.ucla.edu).

 THE NINETEENTH-CENTURY GROUP is an interdisciplinary research colloquium for the study of British literature and culture broadly and openly defined, including trans-atlantic exchanges, empire, and more.
 We are interested in the long nineteenth century—including the late eighteenth century and the Edwardian period.
 The Group holds meetings each quarter for the purpose of providing a place where graduate students and faculty can share their work in progress.
 We also discuss work circulated by invited visiting scholars.
 Most meetings occur on Tuesdays at 4 p.m.
 Scholarly participants from outside UCLA are welcome.
-For information contact Prof. Anahid Nersessian, email@example.com.
+For information see the website or contact Prof. Jonathan Grossman.

 POETRY READINGS AT THE HAMMER MUSEUM.
 The longest continuously operating series of poetry readings in southern California began forty-six years ago at the Sunset Canyon Recreation Center under the direction of Doris Curran, whose project Professor Stephen Yenser has advised nearly from the beginning and has curated since 1993.
 Each year it presents eight or nine poets, many of whom have been awarded prizes such as the Nobel, the Bollingen, the Tanning, and the Pulitzer; fellowships ranging from the MacArthur to the Guggenheim; and terms as Poet Laureate of the United States.
 The coming year’s schedule includes former Poet Laureate Robert Pinsky, Irish poet Eamon Grennan, and UCLA Ph.D.
 Rhoda Janzen.
 Each year’s program concludes in June with UCLA students who have won poetry awards during the academic year.

 THE SOUTHERN CALIFORNIA EIGHTEENTH-CENTURY GROUP meets once each quarter on a Thursday evening at a faculty member’s home to discuss literary, historical, and cultural matters from 1660 to the early nineteenth century.
 Drawing on the vibrant eighteenth-century community in Los Angeles, we invite a scholar who is visiting the Huntington or the Clark Library, or a faculty member from an institution in the Los Angeles area, to present a pre-circulated paper followed by a lively in-depth exchange.
 Recent speakers have included Harriet Guest (York), Carole Fabricant (UC-Riverside), and Joseph Roach (Yale).
-For further information, please contact graduate student co-ordinator Angelina Del Balzo, firstname.lastname@example.org.
+For further information, please contact graduate student co-ordinators Lesley Thulin, Bethany Johnsen, and Suzannah Beiner.

 THE 20/21 WORKING GROUP is a graduate student and faculty reading/working group focused on 20th- and 21st-century texts and issues.
 The group meets a few times a quarter to share works-in-progress and discuss concerns related to post-1900 scholarship.
 For more information, please contact firstname.lastname@example.org.